JP-10 (fuel): Uses

-JP-10 absorbs heat energy, so is endothermic with a relatively high density of 940 kg/m^{3}.
+JP-10 has a relatively high density of 940 kg/m^{3}.
 It has a low freezing point of less than -110 C and the flash point is 130 F. The high energy density of 39.6 MJ/L makes it ideal for military aerospace applications - its primary use.
 The ignition and burn chemistry has been extensively studied.
 The exo isomer also has a low freezing point.
 Its other properties have also been studied extensively.

 Even though its uses are mainly for the military, the relatively high cost has meant research has been undertaken to find lower costs routes including the use of cellulosic materials.

-Further research
+Scientific research

 Current and past areas of research focus on: